 One topic dominating the air-show agenda is innovation, and GE is ready to lead the conversation, from the engines designed to use less fuel it is delivering for customers today to the breakthrough technologies it is pursuing for a more sustainable tomorrow.
 Last year, CFM International, a 50-50 joint company between GE and Safran Aircraft Engines, launched the Revolutionary Innovation for Sustainable Engines (RISE) Program with the goal of developing advanced technologies for the next generation of engines that will use 20% less fuel and produce 20% fewer CO2 emissions than the most efficient jet engines built today.

 This project is working with so-called open-fan architecture, an engine design that GE — and Farnborough — have tested before.
 In 1988, GE’s experimental “unducted turbofan” engine, called GE36, stole the show when a McDonnell Douglas plane powered by it completed the first transatlantic flight.

 The engine helped GE pioneer innovative technologies like rotor blades made from carbon-fiber composites.
-These blades and materials allowed GE to build larger, lighter and more fuel-efficient engines and gave birth to a line of GE Aviation’s high-bypass jet engines, including the GE90, the GEnx and the GE9X, now the world’s most powerful jet engine.
+These blades and materials allowed GE to build larger, lighter and more fuel-efficient engines and gave birth to a line of GE Aerospace’s high-bypass jet engines, including the GE90, the GEnx and the GE9X, now the world’s most powerful jet engine.